smokingpun/smokingpun.github.io/_posts/2017-07-28-Startup-marketing-content-strategy.md

 Don’t just guess!
 Then you can produce focused content that appeals to your customers rather than any old content that might not.

-##1.
-Listen to your customers to be able to sell to your customers
+## 1.Listen to your customers to be able to sell to your customers

 ### Create a user survey